Friendseeker/Analysis-I/# Proofs.md

 Therefore, it holds that $\forall x, x \in A \leftrightarrow x \in \empty$.
 By Definition 3.1.4, $A = \empty$, contradiction as desired.

-Remark: Note that Predicate Logic is independent of Set Axioms.
-As to why it can be used there, it is because Predicate Logic is Logic.
-We have Axioms and Mathematical Models in place, then we use Logic to perform deductions on the Axioms and Mathematical Models.

-Hence, compared to Chapter 2, the only difference is that we are using first order Logic (Predicate Logic) instead of zeroth order Logic (Propositional Logic).

 ### Remark 3.1.9